tcmtech98/EthicalHacking-and-FlipperZero/scanpy/README.md

 # scanpy

+This program was developed for cybersecurity and pentesting purposes only!
+<br><br>
 This python file used to search for open ports on a specified host.
 Most scanners do not include "local" resolving.
 This was included to allow for future integration with Flipper Zero's BadUSB and RubberDucky.